autowarefoundation/autoware/planning/behavior_path_planner/docs/behavior_path_planner_lane_change_design.md

 #### Multiple candidate path samples

 Lane change velocity is affected by the ego vehicle's current velocity.
 High velocity requires longer preparation and lane changing distance.
 However we also need to plan lane changing trajectories in case ego vehicle slows down.
-Computing candidate paths that assumes ego vehicle's slows down is performed by substituting predetermined deceleration value into `lane_change_prepare_distance`, `lane_change_prepare_velocity` and `lane_changing_distance` equation.
+Computing candidate paths that assumes ego vehicle's slows down is performed by substituting predetermined deceleration value into `prepare_length`, `prepare_velocity` and `lane_changing_length` equation.

-The predetermined deceleration are a set of value that starts from `deceleration = 0.0`, and decrease by `acceleration_resolution` until it reaches`deceleration = -maximum_deceleration`.
+The predetermined deceleration are a set of value that starts from `deceleration = 0.0`, and decrease by `acceleration_resolution` until it reaches`deceleration = -maximum_deceleration`. `maximum_deceleration` is defined in the `common.param` file as `normal.min_acc`.
 The `acceleration_resolution` is determine by the following

 ```C++
 acceleration_resolution = maximum_deceleration / lane_change_sampling_num
 ```

+Note that when the `current_velocity` is lower than `minimum_lane_changing_velocity`, the vehicle needs to accelerate its velocity to `minimum_lane_changing_velocity`.
+Therefore, the acceleration becomes positive value (not deceleration).

 The following figure illustrates when `lane_change_sampling_num = 4`.
 Assuming that `maximum_deceleration = 1.0` then `a0 == 0.0 == no deceleration`, `a1 == 0.25`, `a2 == 0.5`, `a3 == 0.75` and `a4 == 1.0 == maximum_deceleration`. `a0` is the expected lane change trajectories should ego vehicle do not decelerate, and `a1`'s path is the expected lane change trajectories should ego vehicle decelerate at `0.25 m/s^2`.